attilaszasz/AnythingLLM_Guides/readme.md

 Run the installer.
 Wait for a looooong time :)

 When finished, start the app.
 You will be greeted with a welcome screen.
-Click on **Get started** to proceed.
+Click on **Get started** to proceed to the next screen:

 ![AnythingLLM LLM Preference Screenshot](/media/AnythingLLM%20Start%20Install%20Built%20In.jpg)